 It’s no secret that automation is entering IT, and specifically the network and security space.
-At Indeni, our customers have guided us in our evolution from Network Monitoring to Network Automation Platform.
+At Indeni, the network automation platform, our customers have guided us in our evolution from Network Monitoring to Network Automation Platform.
 With over 1100 community members and leading customers in Financial Services, Healthcare, Retail and Government, it is very clear to us that this evolution is necessary for both individuals and corporations to remain competitive in today’s market.
 Let’s use the next 7 minutes to discuss how this evolution will take place, and how you should expect technology like Indeni to earn your trust and confidence along the way.

 Why hasn’t network and security automation happened already?